CD-i FAQ 2020 | Back to Index

 7.11 How can I make a Video-CD?

-There are lots of tools available that let you create Video-CDs that can be played back on CD-i players among others.
-Many standard CD-Recording tools nowadays include a module to create Video-CDs, including Adaptec Easy CD Creator, CeQuadrat WinOnCD and Ahead Nero Burning Rom.
+Specific tools are available that let you create Video-CDs that can be played back on Video-CD compatible devices such a most DVD and Blu-ray Disc players, and on CD-i players.
+Some standard CD-Recording tools include a module to create Video-CDs.
+Early programs with this capability included Adaptec Easy CD Creator, CeQuadrat WinOnCD and Nero Burning Rom.

 For CD-i playback, it is very important that the Video-CD includes a CD-i application.
-Although this is a mandatory requirement of the White Book that should be obtained by all Video-CDs, some tools let you create a Video-CD without a CD-i application, although most supply one with the package.
-For example the deafult setting of Adaptec Easy CD Creator is to not include the CD-i application.
-Remember to tick the appropriate box in one of the settings screens to include the application.
+Although this is a mandatory requirement of the White Book that should be included by all Video-CDs, many tools let you create a Video-CD without a CD-i application.

 Other things to bear in mind while developing a Video-CD are:

-A good tool to use while making full White Book compliant Video-CDs is Nero Burning Rom version 5.0 and up (available from Ahead Software).
-Nero alows you to create Video-CD 2.0 titles that can even include still pictures (see question How can I play my pictures on my CD-i player? for more info).
+A good tool to use for making full White Book compliant Video-CDs was Nero Burning Rom version 5.0 and up (available from Nero AG).
+Nero allowed you to create Video-CD 2.0 titles that can even include still pictures (see question How can I play my pictures on my CD-i player? for more info).
 Bundled with Nero 5 is version 4.1.1 of the Philips Video-CD on CD-i application, resulting in full Video-CD 2.0 compatibility on CD-i players.
+Later versions of Nero removed the video disc functionality and moved some of them over to a seperate Nero Video application.
+Video-CD related features are no longer available in this program.

 For more information about the various versions of the White Book Video-CD standard, the various CD-i applications, its versions, the customizations of the application and all other questions related to Video-CD on CD-i, please refer to section 6 of this FAQ: Video-CD on CD-i.